Queatz/vessel/README.md

 ## Standard Library

+### Scope

+The base from which all things are.
+All low-level language access happens through this class.

 ### Object

-The base from which all things are.
+An instanciated scope.

 ### List